bengineer19/BuckPSU/README.md

   *Note 1 - Preset memory location zero sets the default power up values.

 Fun fact: When the Power Supply is polled by the MCU, it causes the four digit numeric display appear to flicker.

-From experimenting and testing, I've found that searching "DC to DC Step Down Power Supply Module 10V-65V" or "DKP6012" yeild the search results to find them for purchase.
+Searching "DC to DC Step Down Power Supply Module 10V-65V" or "DKP6012" yeild the search results to find them for purchase.

 The Drok branded device looks like this: